Paul Wong (musician)

 Paul Wong Koon-chung (born 黃貫中; 31 March 1964), known professionally as Paul Wong, is a Hong Kong musician, singer, songwriter and record producer.
 He achieved fame in Asia as the lead guitarist of the rock band Beyond until the band disbanded in 2005.
-After the lead vocalist Wong Ka Kui's death Paul Wong became the lead vocalist and main songwriter for Beyond.
-He also earned the award "The Best Rock Singer" in Hit Awards in 2012.
+After lead vocalist Wong Ka Kui's death, Wong became the lead vocalist and main songwriter for Beyond.
+He also earned the award "The Best Rock Singer" of the Hit Awards in 2012.

 Biography

 1964–2005: Early life and Beyond

 Paul Wong was born on 31 March 1964, growing up with father, mother and two younger brothers in Kowloon City.
 Still, his mother later lived separately from her husband and children as his parents divorced.

-As a juvenile he was the champion at a couple of art contests.
+As a juvenile, he was the champion at a couple of art contests.
 Until he majored in design at Hong Kong Polytechnic College, he was invited by drummer Yip Sai Wing to handle a design project for Beyond's first concert.
 Later he became friends with them as well as a member replacing the former lead guitarist Chan Sze On.
-While he worked as a designer at an advertising company, he was meantime in progress of several pieces of design work, such as the envelope design of cassette Goodbye Ideals (1986) and clothing design of Contact of Life Concert (1991).
+While he worked as a designer at an advertising company, he was meantime in progress of several pieces of design work, such as the envelope design of the cassette Goodbye Ideals (1986) and the clothing design for Contact of Life Concert (1991).

 Regarding his vocal contribution to Beyond, he started off as the lead vocalist singing the lead on "Midnight Stray" (1988).
-In the same year he later provided lead vocals on "The Ground", one of the band's big hits.
-Besides, he began to play roles at different television series, including Two of a Kind featuring Hacken Lee and Wong on the leading roles.
+In the same year, he later provided lead vocals on "The Ground", one of the band's big hits.
+Besides, he began to play roles in different television series, including Two of a Kind featuring Hacken Lee and Wong in the leading roles.

-On 30 June 1993 the mainstay of Beyond Wong Ka Kui was deceased.
-Thereafter the remaining three members switched to Rock Records making the band's next album The 2nd-Floor Flat (1994).
+On 30 June 1993, the mainstay of Beyond Wong Ka Kui was deceased.
+Thereafter the remaining three members switched to Rock Records making the band's next album The 2nd Floor Flat (1994).
 After Wong Ka Kui's death, Paul Wong and Wong Ka Keung became the band's primary songwriters.
 In circa 1999, the media told that Paul Wong and Wong Ka Keung had discorded due to the difference between their musical ideas.
 Beyond in 2003 resumed conducting the concerts Beyond Beyond Beyond Live.
-Still, they held the band's final and break-up concerts Beyond The Story Live in 2005.
+Still, they held the band's final and break-up concert Beyond The Story Live in 2005.